Smartphone Battery Health Calculator

 • Below 60% – Significant wear.
 Many users find the battery frustrating at this point and start considering a replacement battery or a new phone.

-If your phone’s own battery health reading (for example, in iOS settings) is very different from this estimate, trust the device reading over this calculator.
-Use the estimate primarily for approximate planning when exact system data is not available.
+If your phone’s own battery health reading, such as one shown in iOS settings or a manufacturer diagnostic app, is very different from this estimate, trust the device reading over this calculator.
+The estimate is most helpful when official data is missing or when you want to understand why a battery might be aging faster than expected.

 Worked Example

-Imagine a smartphone that has been used daily for two years in a warm climate:
+Imagine a smartphone that has been used daily for two years in a warm climate.
+The owner charges it often, uses navigation on commutes, and occasionally plays games while plugged in.
+Reasonable inputs might look like this:

 Typical Battery Wear Over Time

 The table below shows rough expectations for a typical smartphone battery under different use patterns.
-These are illustrative, not guarantees.
+These are illustrative, not guarantees, but they give you context for your own estimate.

 Usage profile Time in use Approx. cycles Typical remaining capacity range